2 - Multiple Sensor Management

 The number of targets in this simulation is defined by ntruths - here there are 3 targets travelling in different directions.
 The time the simulation is observed for is defined by time_max.

-We can fix our random number generator in order to probe a particular example repeatedly.
+We can fix our random number generator to probe a particular example repeatedly.
 This can be undone by commenting out the first two lines in the next cell.

 np.random.seed(1990)